+IMPORTANT NOTICE REGARDING COVID-19 AND PROCEDURES FOR THE ANNUAL MEETING:

+The Company currently plans to conduct the meeting in person.
+The Company continues to be mindful of the public health concerns posed by the pandemic.
+Consistent with last year, the Company wants to ensure that shareholders fully understand that because of the pandemic, the Annual Meeting this year will be different from years past and urges them to fully consider the changes to the meeting format described below before attending in person.

+Measures that the Company intends to follow to protect the safety of shareholders, members of the Board of Directors, and its employees and facilities at this year's Annual Meeting are expected to include:

+- requiring proof of vaccination or a negative COVID-19 test result received within the preceding 72 hours; - conducting health screenings for persons seeking entry to the meeting; - enforcing social distancing guidelines for all attendees, which may include dispersed seating of attendees in multiple rooms with video and audio streams; - requiring attendees to wear appropriate facial coverings while in our facilities; - refraining from any facility tours; - providing no food or beverage service; - providing no shareholder gifts or materials other than ballots and rules of procedure; and - streamlining the meeting itself to ensure that it is conducted as expeditiously and safely as possible.

+As the pandemic continues to evolve, the Company may impose additional procedures or limitations on meeting attendees or may decide to hold the meeting in a different location or solely by means of remote communication (i.e., a virtual-only meeting).
+The Company will issue a press release and make a public filing with the SEC, announcing any changes to the Annual Meeting, and the Company will also announce any changes at http://investor.crackerbarrel.com.
+Shareholders are encouraged to check this website prior to making any decision to attend the Annual Meeting.

+The Company urges all shareholders to consider carefully the risks inherent in travel and in attending public gatherings such as the Annual Meeting in the continuing pandemic before making any decision to attend in person.
-DATE OF MEETING: November 15, 2018 TIME OF MEETING: 10:00 a.m.
-Central Time PLACE OF MEETING: 305 Hartmann Drive Lebanon, Tennessee 37087

-ITEMS OF BUSINESS: to elect nine directors; (1)

-- to approve, on an advisory basis, the compensation of the Company's named executive officers as (2) disclosed in the proxy statement that accompanies this notice; - to approve the Company's shareholder rights plan which was adopted by our Board of Directors on (3) April 9, 2018; - (4) to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the 2019 fiscal year; and - (5) to conduct other business properly brought before the meeting.

-WHO MAY VOTE/ RECORD DATE:

-You may vote if you were a shareholder at the close of business on September 21, 2018.

-We are mailing a Notice of Internet Availability of Proxy Materials (the "Notice") to many of our shareholders instead of paper copies of our proxy statement and our 2018 Annual Report.
+DATE OF MEETING: November 18, 2021 TIME OF MEETING: 10:00 a.m.
+Central Time PLACE OF MEETING: 305 Hartmann Drive, Lebanon, Tennessee 37087 ITEMS OF BUSINESS: (1) to elect ten directors; (2) to approve, on an advisory basis, the compensation of the Company's named executive officers as disclosed in the proxy statement that accompanies this notice; (3) to approve the Company's shareholder rights plan, which was adopted by our Board of Directors on April 9, 2021; (4) to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the 2022 fiscal year; (5) to vote on a shareholder proposal, if properly presented at the Annual Meeting; and (6) to conduct other business properly brought before the meeting.
+WHO MAY VOTE/ RECORD DATE: You may vote if you were a shareholder at the close of business on September 17, 2021.
+NOTICE AND ACCESS We are mailing a Notice of Internet Availability of Proxy Materials (the "Notice") to many of our shareholders instead of paper copies of our proxy statement and our 2021 Annual Report.
 The Notice contains instructions on how to access those documents over the Internet.
-The Notice also contains instructions on how shareholders can receive a paper copy of our proxy materials, including this proxy statement, our 2018 Annual Report and proxy card.
+The Notice also contains instructions on how shareholders can receive a paper copy of our proxy materials, including this proxy statement, our 2021 Annual Report and proxy card.